 If Ontario doesn’t have an agreement with the country where the payor parent lives, the FRO cannot help you collect support.
 You will have to use the laws of the country where the payor lives.
 A lawyer may be able to help you do this.

 You can talk to a lawyer who can review your documents and your situation to advise you on what to do and what you have to do to protect your child’s rights.
 If you can’t afford to hire a lawyer, you may be able to find legal help in other places.

-The right to child support and access are two different issues.
+The right to child support and the right to parenting time or access are 2 different issues.
 They are both rights of the child.
-A parent cannot be denied access to their child because they do not pay child support.
-And a parent who does not have access may still have to pay child support.
+A parent cannot be denied parenting time with their child because they do not pay child support.
+And a parent who does not have parenting time may still have to pay child support.

-You can only refuse to allow access in limited situations, such as if you're afraid for your child's safety.
-You may have to call your local children's aid society if you believe your child is being abused by your partner or someone in their home.
-If you're in this situation, get help right away.
+You can refuse parenting time only in specific situations, such as if you’re afraid for your child’s safety.
+You may have to call your local children’s aid society if you believe your child is being abused by your partner or someone in their home.
+If you’re in this situation, get help right away.